 The treaty bodies are made up of committees of independent experts who monitor the implementation of the core international human rights treaties.
 They provide one of the best opportunities for civil society actors to raise concerns at the UN about the human rights records of the states.
 Civil society members can make contributions at all stages of the committees’ activities, including the submission of parallel reports on the human rights record of the state under review.

 Dominicans for Justice and Peace particularly participates in the review process of two committees: the Human Rights Committee (focused on civil and political rights) and the Committee on Economic, Social and Cultural Rights.
 In close collaboration with Dominicans on the ground, the organization submits substantial reports on the human rights situation of the country under review and actively participates in the Committee’s sessions.

-See our 2016 parallel report on Colombia to the Human Rights Committee here (in Spanish only).
+- See our 2019 parallel report on Mexico to the Human Rights Committee here (in Spanish only).

 Universal Periodic Review

 The Universal Periodic Review (UPR) is a State-driven process, which involves the review of the human rights records of all UN Member States every four to five years.
 Civil society members can take part in the review process in order to bring their own assessment of the implementation, by each state, of its human rights obligations.